BlanchetteLab/PhyloPGM/README.md

 ### Train RNATracker
-We can train a RNATracker model using the script `train_rnatracker.py`.
+We can train a RNATracker (Yan et al. 2019)  model using the script `train_rnatracker.py`.
 Below is an example to train a RNATracker model

 `time python RNATracker/train_rnatracker.py toy-data/ortho-val-100 toy-data/toy_model.pth`